A. Recounting from "A Wandering Aramean was My Father..."

 The crux of the Haggada which we read on the Seder night revolves around "mikra bikkurim" (the recitation made when bringing first fruits to the Temple, as prescribed in Parashat Ki Tavo) and commentary to it: "One must expound from 'A wandering Aramean was my father' until the end of the entire portion" (Mishna Pesachim 10:4).

 Rambam understands the mishna as praising one who devotes extensive time to this parasha: "...That requires that he expound from 'A wandering Aramean...' until the end of the entire parasha.
 And anyone who draws out and expounds excessively on this parasha is to be praised" (Laws of Chametz and Matza 7:4).

 At first glance, this seems surprising.
-The text in question consists of no less than forty verses.
-In the time that it takes to explain it at length, would it not be preferable to read other passages - those directly connected with the exodus from Egypt, describing the miraculous events surrounding our liberation?
+Rather than elaborating with exegetical reconstruction upon these four verses, would it not be preferable to read other passages - those directly connected with the exodus from Egypt, describing the miraculous events surrounding our liberation?
 Would not the parashiot of Shemot, Va'era, Bo and Beshalach serve as more suitable subjects of discussion for the Seder night?

 B. Beginning with Shame